elcontraption/flickity-transformer/README.md

 # Flickity Transformer

-Open up [Metafizzy's](http://metafizzy.co/) amazing [Flickity](http://flickity.metafizzy.co/) to a virtually limitless array of transform effects.
+An interface for declaring granular transform effects for [Flickity](http://flickity.metafizzy.co/).

+## Improve this project
-**You can help improve this project.** Top priorities: support `wrapAround: true` and units other than pixels for stop positions.
+Top priorities: support `wrapAround: true` and units other than pixels for stop positions.
 See issues for details.

 [![Demo image](demo.gif)](http://codepen.io/elcontraption/full/RGPboR/)

-Flickity Transformer provides a powerful interface to declare granular transform effects on carousel slides:
+Example:

 ```js
 {